Dalal-Alwedaah/Data-Scientist-Capstone/Readme.md.txt

 ### Attribute Information

-•	satisfaction_level: Employee satisfaction level, scaling 0 to 1
+â€¢	satisfaction_level: Employee satisfaction level, scaling 0 to 1
-•	last_evaluation: Last evaluation, scaling 0 to 1
+â€¢	last_evaluation: Last evaluation, scaling 0 to 1
-•	number_project: Number of projects
-•	Average monthly hours
-•	time_spend_company: Time spent at the company in years
-•	Work_accident: Whether they have had a work accident
-•	promotion_last_5years: Whether they have had a promotion in the last 5 years
-•	Sales: Department the employee works for
-•	Salary: - salary level low, medium or high
-•	**left: Whether the employee has left 0 or 1 (target variable)**
+â€¢	number_project: Number of projects â€¢	Average monthly hours â€¢	time_spend_company: Time spent at the company in years â€¢	Work_accident: Whether they have had a work accident â€¢	promotion_last_5years: Whether they have had a promotion in the last 5 years â€¢	Sales: Department the employee works for â€¢	Salary: - salary level low, medium or high â€¢	**left: Whether the employee has left 0 or 1 (target variable)**

 ### Software Requirements